Troubleshooting

 Fix:

-Every sibling’s .gitignore should cover node_modules/ and package-lock.json.
+Every member’s .gitignore should cover node_modules/ and package-lock.json.
 If they aren’t there, add them before the next commit.

 Unable to resolve module @tinycld/<pkg> in a Docker build

-The local dev loop uses symlinks in tinycld/packages/; Docker builds use real directories there instead (copied out of the symlinks during build).
-If the generator didn’t run inside the Docker context, the node_modules/@tinycld/* entries don’t exist.
+The Docker image builds from the assembled workspace.
+If the generator didn’t run inside the Docker context, the tinycld/lib/generated/* wiring and the node_modules/@tinycld/* symlinks don’t exist.

 Fix: